 In 1775 the American Revolution looked like the adventure of a lifetime to a boy of just 14.
-Joseph Plumb Martin was awed as he watched an Army recruiter toss a coin on the head of a drum and a young man picked it up -- signaling his decision to join the militia.
+Joseph Plumb Martin stood in awe watchng as an Army recruiter tossed a coin on the head of a drum and a young man picked it up.
+That signaled his decision to join the militia.

 "I thought," he wrote, "as I must go, I might as well endeavor to get as much for my skin as I could."

 And he was proud of his record.
-It was after the war that he became disenchanted with the soldier's lot in life.
+Only after the war did he grow disenchanted with the soldier's lot in life.

 Revolutionary war hero Henry Knox transplanted himself to Maine following the war and asserted, accurately, that he owned the land on which Martin and others had established farms.